w3c/ServiceWorker/explainer.md

 The `type` attribute is a string that can be either `"navigate"` or `"fetch"`.
 Navigations happen any time a resource request corresponds to the location of a document changing.
-Note that in the first draft of this spec, this doesn't include "internal" navigations such as hash-change events, but most link clicks and assigments to `window.location` will create `"navigate"` fetches.
+Note that in the first draft of this spec, this doesn't include "internal" navigations such as hash-change events, only navigations that require an http(s) response.
 This is true for iframes as well as for top-level documents, so the `isTopLevel` flag helps us distinguish between them.

 ### URLs, Domains, and Registrations